roman-milk/roman-milk.github.io/wife-enslaved.md

  'Take a shower, and I'll sort something out for you to wear,' he commanded.
-Report_Story #2